Integrative Physical Therapy

-Bridgewrights method works through a unique blend of identifying and resolving 4 areas:
+Bridgewrights method works through a unique blend of identifying and resolving issues in 4 areas:

 The first step is examining how you move and determining issues that cause pain or less optimal function.
 Most often these will be due to mechanical restrictions such as a muscle or fascia that is not allowing movement or joint that is too stiff or a nerve that doesn’t glide properly.